Skip to Content

 Ingredients

-• 1/2 teaspoon Italian hot chili flake or 1 teaspoon quality chili oil
+• ½ teaspoon Italian chili flakes (or 1 teaspoon quality chili oil)

 • 3 tablespoons olive oil

-• grated cheese ((Pecorino-Romano, Parmigiano-Reggiano or Grana Padano) and fresh basil for serving
+• grated cheese (Pecorino-Romano, Parmigiano-Reggiano or Grana Padano for serving)

 Instructions